Low-level programming language

 A low-level programming language is a programming language that provides little or no abstraction from a computer's instruction set architecture, memory or underlying physical hardware; commands or functions in the language are structurally similar to a processor's instructions.
 These languages provide the programmer with full control over program memory and the underlying machine code instructions.
 Because of the low level of abstraction (hence the term "low-level") between the language and machine language, low-level languages are sometimes described as being "close to the hardware".

 Machine code

 Front panel of a PDP-8/e minicomputer.
 The row of switches at the bottom can be used to toggle in machine code.

 Machine code, classified as a first-generation programming language, is data encoded and structured per the instruction set architecture of a CPU.
 The instructions imply operations such as moving values in and out of memory locations, Boolean logic, arithmetic, comparing values, and flow control (branching and jumping).

-Programmers almost never program directly in machine code; instead, they use an assembly language or a higher-level programming language.
+Programmers almost never program directly in machine code; instead, they use an assembly language or a higher-level programming language like C, C++,C#, etc.

 Although few programs are written in machine languages, some programmers learn to read it through experience with core dumps and debugging.